pokt-network/pocket-network-protocol/utility/README.md

 As of updating this document, these governance parameters are expected to be 0 at the time of launching the next version of the network.
 More detailed tokenomic models will follow in future iterations of the specifications.

-### 3.5 Gateway Protocol
+### 3.5 Portal Protocol

-A `Gateway` is a permissionless protocol actor to whom the Application can **optionally** delegate on-chain trust in order to perform off-chain operations.
+A `Portal` is a permissionless protocol actor to whom the Application can **optionally** delegate on-chain trust in order to perform off-chain operations.

-#### 3.5.1 Gateway Responsibilities
+#### 3.5.1 Portal Responsibilities

 Pocket Network's Utilitarian Economy incentivizes data redundancy in a multi-chain ecosystem, with cheap, accessible and highly available multi-chain access.
-Depending on the level of trust, or lack thereof, an Application can optionally use a Gateway for various Pocket-specific operations such as, but not limited to, session dispatching or request signing.
+Depending on the level of trust, or lack thereof, an Application can optionally use a Portal for various Pocket-specific operations such as, but not limited to, session dispatching or request signing.

 Delegation also enables free market off-chain economics where additional features, guarantees or payments can be made.
-This could, for example, include a contractual agreement between Applications and Gateways to execute [Client Side Validation](https://forum.pokt.network/t/client-side-validation/148) with every Nth request.
+This could, for example, include a contractual agreement between Applications and Portals to execute [Client Side Validation](https://forum.pokt.network/t/client-side-validation/148) with every Nth request.
 It could also enable L2 services, such as data indexing, that are outside the scope of the Pocket ecosystem, but are closely related to the utility it provides.

-Applications that requires just-in-time full data integrity guarantees may opt out of delegating to Gateways and operate in a completely permissionless manner.
+Applications that requires just-in-time full data integrity guarantees may opt out of delegating to Portals and operate in a completely permissionless manner.
 This may require them to maintain their own infrastructure (i.e. synching a full/light Pocket Node).
 Even with delegation, an Application would be able to continue operating permissionlessly (via a full or light node) as the two are not mutually exclusive.

 #### 3.5.2 OAuth